dojo/framework/docs/en/resources/supplemental.md

 ## Creating a typed data middleware

 In order to type the data returned by the data middleware, a `createDataMiddleware` function is provided.
 This function takes a generic that defines both the return types from the `get` / `getOrRead` functions and the keys that must be provided by the `transform` property.
 When using `createDataMiddleware` in a widget, the `transform` property becomes required.
-More information about data transforms can be found [here](/learn/resource/data-middlware#the-transform-prperty).
+More information about data transforms can be found in [data middleware section](/learn/resource/data-middleware#the-transform-property).

 ```tsx
 import { create } from '@dojo/framework/core/vdom';